-Youth Healthcare Alliance • Amanda Wentz, LCSW, Licensed Clinical Social Worker and Supervisor of SBHC TRUST, Denver Health Pediatrics at Denver Public Schools 12:00pm- 1:30pm Lunch Plenary: Celebrate!
-Inspiration / Awards, presented by Aubrey Hill , Youth Healthcare Alliance - Silent Auction closes - Closing remarks from Aubrey Hill, Youth Healthcare Alliance 1:30pm Conference Concludes - See you next year!
+• Denver Health & A Kidz Clinic speakers (more information coming soon) - Inspiration Awards, presented by Aubrey Hill, Youth Healthcare Alliance - Silent Auction winners announced by Michaela Cardinal, Youth Healthcare Alliance - Closing remarks from Aubrey Hill, Youth Healthcare Alliance 1:30pm Conference Concludes - See you next year!

-THURSDAY, MAY 2: Post-Conference Session

-1:45-4:00 Positive Youth Development Training

-Join Kyle Pacqué, School/Training Prevention Specialist at CDPHE, and Liz Atwood, School-Based Health Center Program Coordinator in this interactive youth engagement skill-building session.
-The first part of the session will include an overview of PYD concepts and will contextualize these concepts in terms of community advisory councils and other ways your SBHC may be engaging youth.
-We will use a mix of large and small group discussions to determine best practices and action steps for your clinic in becoming an ally and trusted adult for youth.
+THURSDAY, MAY 2: Post-Conference Sessions 1:45-4:00 Positive Youth Development Training Join Goddess Tyescha, Positive Youth Development Specialist, and Liz Atwood, School-Based Health Center Program Coordinator in this interactive youth engagement skill-building session.
+The first part of the session will include an overview of PYD concepts and will contextualize these concepts in terms of

+Youth Healthcare Alliance community advisory councils and other ways your SBHC may be engaging youth.
+We will also hear from youth and answer your questions about youth engagement.
+We will use a mix of large and small group discussions to determine best practices and action steps for your clinic in becoming an ally and trusted adult for youth. - Goddess Tyescha Clark, Department of Human Services - Liz Atwood, CDPHE
-- Kyle Pacqué, CDPHE

-- Liz Atwood, CDPHE